 1. Do Your Research

-The most important thing to know before you buy a car is that knowledge is power.
-It’s a mistake to arrive at a car lot without first researching the car you want to buy.
+Knowledge is power.
+Arriving at a car lot without first researching the car you want to buy is a mistake.
 You can find out just about anything you want to know about a car online.
-Auto Trader, Consumer Reports, Kelley Blue Book, and the Yahoo!
-Autos section are great places to start researching cars in your price range.
+Edmunds.com, Consumer Reports, and Kelley Blue Book (KBB) are great places to start researching cars in your price range.

-Also, if you are considering buying a new car, your goal is to find the “invoice” price of the car, not the MSRP.
+If you’re considering buying a new car, your goal is to find the “invoice” price, not the MSRP.
 The “invoice” price is what the dealer paid the manufacturer for the car.
-This research will come in handy once the price negotiations begin.
+This is often surprisingly close to the MSRP or list price, but knowing exactly how much room the dealer has before they actually lose money on the deal will nonetheless come in handy once price negotiations begin.

-On the other hand, if you are thinking about buying a used car, research the recent resale prices for that specific car model.
-This data will give you major bargaining power.
-If you plan to trade in your current car, research market values for your vehicle, too.
+If you’re thinking about buying a used car, research the recent resale prices for that specific car model.
+This data will give you more bargaining power than going in cold (or using outdated data from previous years).
+If you plan to trade in your current car, research market values for your vehicle too.
 Knowing the value of your trade-in can also be a powerful bargaining tool.

-Although you may not find the best deals online, you can also use the Internet to review current interest rates.
-Websites like MoneyAisle can provide up to date information when you need to research car loans.
-Finally, once you obtain a quote from any financial institution, get the quote in writing.
+Once you obtain a quote from any financial institution, get it in writing.
 You can then present this quote to the dealership and use it as leverage to negotiate a lower interest rate.

 3. Shop Around